guojutaoo/Robotics/README.md

 # Robotics
 This is the source code for the slave machine of a four-legged crawling robot.
 This robot is the 2nd generation of the wall-cleaning robot with a cleanarm implemented on top of the robot.
-Each of the robot's leg consists of 3 electric putter and 1 servomotor, which is flexible enough to allow the robot perform difficult gestures.
+Each of the robot's leg consists of 3 electric putter and 1 servomotor, which is flexible enough to allow the robot performing difficult gestures.

-I designed a four-legged crawling robot embedded system program using C with software Keil5, which inputs and analyzes data from a master machine and implements the robot’s gestures (including straight-walk, turn-around, and push-up) by solving the robot’s legs’ kinematical equation.
+Designed a four-legged crawling robot embedded system program using C with software Keil5, which inputs and analyzes data from a master machine and implements the robot’s gestures (including straight-walk, turn-around, and push-up) by solving the robot’s legs’ kinematical equation.